10 Questions You Need to Ask Before Investing in Marijuana Stocks

 9. What Are the Biggest Marijuana Stocks?

-Here are five of the biggest pot stocks by valuation, as of December 2018:
+Here are five of the biggest pot stocks by market capitalization (as of this writing):

 |Company||Stock Ticker||Market Cap (Billions)|

 |Aurora Cannabis Inc||ACB||$2.1|

 (Source: Yahoo!
 Finance, last accessed January 9, 2019.)

 However, any of these cannabis stocks could double or even triple at any time, so this list could be flipped on its head.

 Once again, it’s important to remember that marijuana is an emerging growth industry, so nothing is locked in place for long.